CoinCircle/coding-test/README.md

 <hr>

-**The Second part (Part 2) of the test involves writing a solidity contract, which should be written according to the following specifications:**
+**2. The Second part (Part 2) of the test involves writing a solidity contract, which should be written according to the following specifications:**

 1. Should be deployed on the Ropsten Network.
 2. Implements a single function `getRates()` that returns the current interest